mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw4-thibodeau-mylinh/stat545-hw04-thibodeau-mylinh.md

 *Wow ... that took a long time, so let me reason through the process for one second:*

 -   I grouped by hugo gene (year) and cancer.type (continent)
--   Got my summary stat mean\_cancer
+-   Got my summary stat mean.cancer
--   Used gather() with a key = stat\_category and a value = the\_number and mean\_cancer
+-   Used gather() with a key = stat.category and a value = the.number and mean.cancer
--   Key = new variable created = stat\_category
+-   Key = new variable created = stat.category
--   Value = column name representing the value = the\_number, which is a temporary variable I created to use in the spread() function after
+-   Value = column name representing the value = the.number, which is a temporary variable I created to use in the spread() function after
--   Names of columns to gather = mean\_cancer
+-   Names of columns to gather = mean.cancer
--   Used spread() with a key = cancer.type and a value=the\_number
+-   Used spread() with a key = cancer.type and a value=the.number
 -   Which means that the cancer.type now became columns of their own
--   And I indicated the value = the\_number, which means the mean\_cancer value in this case.
+-   And I indicated the value = the.number, which means the mean.cancer value in this case.

 *Is there a plot that is easier to make with the data in this shape versus the usual form?
 If so (or you think so), try it!
 Reflect.*

 Well, I am not sure actually.
 There might be one: plotting the hugo (year) summary stats according to the cancer.type (continent) will be easier I think.

-For example, I can easily plot the breast cancer (BRCA) mean\_cancer values and the difference between the hugo gene (year).
+For example, I can easily plot the breast cancer (BRCA) mean.cancer values and the difference between the hugo gene (year).
 I know it is almost impossible to read the gene name, but I had to make them small so they wouldn't overlap on each other.

 ``` r
 p1 <- d1 %>%